Miervaldis42/climbing_website/README.md

     => The server should be up on running now !

-### Membres fédérés de l'association
+### 'Les amis de l'escalade''s early birds
-During your exploration of the website, you can follow to be one of those 3 users :
+During your exploration of the website, you can impersonate one of those 3 users :
 * _Hal_ : the admin,
 * _Sony_ : a member of the association,
 * and _Alix_ : a subscriber _(or a 'connected user')_